digitalworlds/java-for-kinect/README.md

 copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+   * When this program is used for academic or research purposes, please cite the following article that introduced this Java library:
+A. Barmpoutis.
+"Tensor Body: Real-time Reconstruction of the Human Body and Avatar Synthesis from RGB-D', IEEE Transactions on Cybernetics, October 2013, Vol. 43(5), Pages: 1347-1356.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT